DonHulieo/duff/README.md

 #### trace (function)

 Prints a message to the console with the file name, line number and passed arguments.
+It's based on FiveM and Lume's `trace` functions, see [ref](README.md#credits).

 ```lua
 ---@param trace_type 'error'|'warn'|'info'|'debug'